London Borough of Croydon: Townscape description

 Croydon is a gateway to the south from central London, with some major roads running through it.
 Purley Way, part of the A23, was built to by-pass Croydon town centre.
-It is one of the busiest roads in the borough, and is the site of several major retail developments including one of only 18 IKEA stores in the country, built on the site of the former power station.
+It is one of the busiest roads in the borough and is the site of several major retail developments, including one of only 18 IKEA stores in the country, built on the site of the former power station.
 The A23 continues southward as Brighton Road, which is the main route running towards the south from Croydon to Purley.
 The centre of Croydon is very congested, and the urban planning has since become out of date and quite inadequate, due to the expansion of Croydon's main shopping area and office blocks.
 Wellesley Road is a north–south dual carriageway that cuts through the centre of the town, and makes it hard to walk between the town centre's two railway stations.
 Croydon Vision 2020 includes a plan for a more pedestrian-friendly replacement.
 It has also been named as one of the worst roads for cyclists in the area.
 Construction of the Croydon Underpass beneath the junction of George Street and Wellesley Road/Park Lane started in the early 1960s, mainly to alleviate traffic congestion on Park Lane, above the underpass.
 The Croydon Flyover is also near the underpass, and next to Taberner House.
-It mainly leads traffic on to Duppas Hill, towards Purley Way with links to Sutton and Kingston upon Thames.
-The major junction on the flyover is for Old Town, which is also a large three-lane road.
+It mainly leads traffic onto Duppas Hill, towards Purley Way, with links to Sutton and Kingston upon Thames.